slowernews/slowernews/rationales/index.md

 2023-09-14

-I don't agree with the conclusion (Some anedacta: AFAIK, Polish liberals/center-right - not even conservatives - are promising subsidized *in vitro* in upcoming elections).
-However this discussion is relevant.
+A relevant topic even if I don't agree with the conclusion.
+Large sectors of societies don't believe in mass immigration so soon or later they must fund it.
+Some anedacta: AFAIK, Polish center-right - not even conservatives - are already promising subsidized *in vitro*.

 ### The workers at the frontlines of the AI revolution